riscv-admin/vector/minutes/2023/2023-07-17/README.md

   - As an attached facility, with dedicated matrix registers (like in the Intel AMX case).

-- New profiles (subsets) of the vector spec.
-Jose would like to collect any specific requirements about new variants of Zve (vector for the embedded domain).
-We are aware that there are already 5 variants of Zve (Ken Dockser brings this up).
+- New profiles (subsets) of the scalable vector specification, particularly for embedded systems (we already have five variants of Zve).

-- Streaming of data (Luca Benini's work from ETH Zurich is mentioned again).
+- Data streaming architectures (e.g., adding streaming buffers for SIMD processing).

+- Additional GPU-like capabiltiies for RISC-V (streaming, large regiser files, and contro-flow divergence already above).

-- General planning of the encoding space and instruction formats.
+- General planning of the encoding space and instruction formats, resulting in better integration guidelins for custom instructions.

+- Coprocessor interface (a broader area than just SIMD, but we want to capture the SIMD requirements).

+## Ongoing work

-Allen Baum (Esperanto) tells us about an idea he is working on for extending the vector extension with ad-hoc mask registers (rather than reusing the LSB of v0).
+- Allen Baum (Esperanto) tells us about an idea he is working on for extending the vector extension with ad-hoc mask registers (rather than reusing the LSB of v0).
 This is in line with one of Esperanto's designs.

-The reason why v0 was chosen to be a special register is asked by Jose.
-Ken Dockser mentions instruction encoding space being very tight.
-Seems like Allen's proposal may benefit from 64 bits instruction.

-Jose thinks that the subject of coprocessors likely goes beyond the vector scope, which is a view also expressed in the previous session by Mark Himelsteain.

-As a response to that argument, at least two members (Guy and Abel) highlight that the subject of coprocessors entails two aspects:

-- Reserving ISA ranges and recommending instruction formats for common custom vector extensions.
-A good example is the .insn statement supported on gcc, that allows certain instructions to be easily tried out without even modifying the compiler.

-- A communication bus, which can be regarded as a non-ISA subject (and therefore as something that gets a different priority as a subject to be discussed by the group).
+(Guy to potentially speak on 2023-JUL-24.)

-Guy Lemiux accepts Jose's invitation to talk about work on coprocessors done within his university research group, both in terms of ISA implications and communication buses.
-This will be scheduled whenever Guy is ready.
+- Guy Lemiux to talk about work on coprocessors done within his university research group, both in terms of ISA implications and communication buses.
+(To be scheduled.)

-An additional point from the graphics domain is added to the list of topics for the gap analysis: a bigger register file, with more than 32 registers.
-That feature will also demand 64 bits instruction encoding (a recurrent subject).

-We know that the vector register file has no limitation preventing implementations to scale up in width, with VLEN being implementation-dependent.
-Having wide registers is actually good for shading many pixels in one go.

-However having just 32 registers seems like a bottleneck when compared with typical GPUs, having no less than 100 registers.
-If a GPU based on RISC-V is limited to 32 registers, complex shaders will get register spilling to the stack frame.
+## Matrix processing (attached facility variant)